Set up the DB extractor

 db-extractor-postgres

-with the tag you want to refer to this Docker image as.
+with the tag you want to assign to this Docker image. -

 docker run <other options in here, such as volume sharing and network config> db-extractor-postgres